 Sadly the days where the nation stopped for afternoon tea are behind us.
 I like baking cakes, so most weekends we do make time for a slice of cake and a mug of our favourite brew.
 With St David’s Day coming up I baked an Anglesey Cake, I do like to bake seasonally if I can.

 Anglesey Cake is not especially well known.
-Anglesey Cake is darkened with treacle so it appears much richer than it is was often serves at weddings where the families were too poor to afford a proper wedding cake.
+Anglesey Cake is darkened with treacle so it appears much richer than it is was often served at weddings where the families couldn’t afford a proper wedding cake.
 It’s a light fruit cake which is fairly cheap to make and just the thing to serve for afternoon tea.

 It’s certainly very easy to make, it rises well and looks a treat on the table.
 It would be a good bake for the novice baker to try.